tamil777selvan/xray-cucumber-plugin/README.md

 }
 ```

-- `testSet1 / testSet2`: Unique names for identifying test sets.
-These names serve for understanding and syntax purposes.
+- `testSet1 / testSet2`: Unique identifiers for test sets.
-- `tags`: Used to filter Xray Tests based on the specified tag expression.
+- `tags`: Filter Xray Tests based on tag expressions.
-- `testSetId`: A list of Xray Test Set IDs to which the tests will be mapped.
-The number of Xray Tests is divided equally based on the number of test sets provided.
+- `testSetId`: Xray Test Set IDs for mapping tests.

-**Note:** The `testSetMappingDetails` object can have any number of nested objects with the specified structure.
+**Note:** The `testSetMappingDetails` object can contain multiple nested objects.

----

-# Update Test Execution Results
+## Updating Test Execution Results

-## Configuration

-To update test execution results, import the `XrayCucumberPlugin` module and provide the relevant options:
+Ensure your test execution results are accurately updated in Xray.
+Import the `XrayCucumberPlugin` module and provide your options:

 ```javascript
 import XrayCucumberPlugin from 'xray-cucumber-plugin'